google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 There is no point in manually running this app from the Android device; it will crash unless it finds shaders in the `/sdcard/graphicsfuzz` directory.

-You can run the worker as follows:
+You can run the worker as follows.

+> Note that the `glsl-to-spv-worker` assumes `adb` is on your PATH.

 ```sh
 # Install the apk, if not installed already.